rsc/2fa/README.md

 By default the new key generates 6-digit codes; the `-7` and `-8` flags select 7- and 8-digit codes instead.

-“`2fa -list`” lists the names of all the keys in the keychain.
+`2fa -list` lists the names of all the keys in the keychain.

-“`2fa name`” prints a two-factor authentication code from the key with the given name.
+`2fa name` prints a two-factor authentication code from the key with the given name.

+With no arguments, `2fa` prints two-factor authentication codes from all known time-based keys.

 The default time-based authentication codes are derived from a hash of the key and the current time, so it is important that the system clock have at